minhloi/dice/README.md

 ##Fighting Dice - Team 38 Game Project
+### Deliverable 3

 ### Deliverable 2
 ####1.
 Working code:
-The game is fully working in text form (console).
-You can select menu, play games and view ranks of other players.
+The game is working in text form (console).
+You can select menu, play games and view ranks of other players in console.
 All game data will be stored as binary data in database.txt file.
 ######How to compile:
 - Clone the Github repo in Eclipse.
 - Import the project in Eclipse.
-- Compile the GameEngine.java in src/main package.
+- Compile the GameEngine.java in legacy-code/main package.

 ####2.
 Unit test:
 All test cases are in [Dice/unit-test folder](https://github.com/minhloi/dice/tree/master/Dice/unit-test).